cyber6l/eCTHP-Notes/Day 6.md

 # << 1.2 Windows Processes >>

- عندنا عوامل رئيسيه
+We have key factors

  to detect if they are the legitimate core processes :
 • Is it running out of the expected path?
 • Is it spelled correctly?
 • Is it running under the proper SID? ,etc..